 Sec.
 4301N Credit Card Operations; General Policy.
-The Bangko Sentral shall foster the development of consumer credit through innovative products such as credit cards under conditions of fair and sound consumer credit practices.
+The Bangko Sentral shall foster the development of consumer credit cards under conditions of fair and sound consumer credit practices.
 The Bangko Sentral likewise encourages competition and transparency to ensure more efficient delivery of services and fair dealings with customers.